alexandreruban/rubycube/_posts/2021-06-19-infinite-scroll-rails-stimulus.md

     this.getNextPage()

     await delay(500) // Wait for 500 ms
-    this.observeNextPagelink() // repeat the whole process!
+    this.observeNextPageLink() // repeat the whole process!
   }

   async getNextPage() {